mRamadan0101/rest-api-json/readme.md

 -its based on JSON link not database.

+-Create helper file for JSON link

--Download files and open command line then write :
+-clone files and open command line then write :

+	composer install
+then

 	php artisan serve